Spotlight // Report

 In 2024, ClimateTech ventures captured one-third of all startup funding in Africa.
 Yet, much of the capital is concentrated in a few deals, across a few sub-themes, and just a handful of markets.
 This concentration highlights a deeper truth within Africa’s ClimateTech venture space: ClimateTech ventures require funding approaches that differ from traditional VC models, yet practical guidance is lacking.
 As a result, many ventures, especially science-based, women-led, or locally founded ones, face early-stage funding gaps, not due to quality, but because of a lack of knowledge on how to deploy, coordinate, and align funding strategies.

-"Build, Commercialise, Grow" is a ClimateTech financing playbook funded by the GIZ Spark programme and implemented by Briter Bridges in partnership…
+"Build, Commercialise, Grow"is a ClimateTech financing playbook funded by the GIZ Spark programme and implemented by Briter Bridges in partnership with Ventures 54…

 Briter, Ventures 54, GIZ Spark, Global Gateway